tensorflow/java/CONTRIBUTING.md

 ### Native Builds

 In some cases, like when adding GPU support or re-generating op classes, you will need to re-build the native library.
 99% of this is building
 TensorFlow, which by default is configured for the [CI](.github/workflows/ci.yml).
-The build configuration can be customized using the same methods as
+The build configuration can be customized using the `configure` scripts in `tensorflow-core-api`, which call the scripts downloaded with the tensorflow dependency.
-TensorFlow, so if you're building locally, you may need to clone the [tensorflow](https://github.com/tensorflow/tensorflow) project, run its configuration script (`./configure`), and copy the resulting `.tf_configure.bazelrc` to `tensorflow-core-api`.
 This overrides the default options, and you can add to it manually (i.e. adding `build --copt="-g"` to build with debugging info).

 ### GPU Support